 In the dynamic landscape of solar development, utilizing public flood data such as FEMA’s can be a risky oversight.
 A critical limitation of this data lies in its backward-looking nature.
 While historical flood information is valuable, it fails to paint the complete picture needed for thorough risk assessment in today’s rapidly changing climate.

-1. Historical data isn’t enough: FEMA’s approach predominantly evaluates past flooding events, offering a retrospective analysis rather than a forward-looking one.
+1. Historical data isn’t enough: FEMA’s approach predominantly evaluates past flooding events, offering a retrospective analysis rather than a forward-looking, climate-adjusted one.
 This historical focus can lead solar developers to miss current flood-prone areas that have emerged or worsened due to climate change.
-In an era where climate patterns are rapidly evolving, historical data alone is no longer sufficient.
+In an era of rapidly evolving climate patterns, historical data alone is no longer sufficient.
+While FEMA aims to re-review flood maps every 5 years, many maps are outdated by their own standards – some still date back to the 70s and 80s.
+Regardless, even when the maps are refreshed, the models are still not climate-adjusted and only backwards-looking, omitting major categories of flood risk.

 2. Understanding the limitations of FEMA’s flood modeling: a critical aspect often overlooked is that FEMA’s flood modeling omits certain types of flood events.
-Specifically, it does not account for flood risks arising from heavy rainfall or small river channel flooding.
-These factors are increasingly relevant due to climate change, especially for solar developers who are siting projects in flat areas prone to flooding from such causes.
-First Street Foundation highlights this concern: “The current flood risk standard in the US, FEMA’s SFHA designation, does not account for precipitation, leaving over half of the country’s risk unaddressed.”
+Specifically, it does not account for flood risks arising from heavy rainfall, small river, or tributary channel flooding.
+These factors are increasingly relevant due to climate change, especially for solar developers sitting projects in flat areas further away from large river channels prone to flooding from such causes.
+First Street highlights this concern: “The current flood risk standard in the US, FEMA’s SFHA designation, does not account for precipitation, leaving over half of the country’s risk unaddressed.”
 This gap in FEMA’s analysis underscores the importance of comprehensive flood data that considers all potential flood sources, ensuring solar developers have a complete risk assessment for their project sites.

 3. The need for predictive insights: the absence of predictive modeling in FEMA’s data is a significant drawback.
 As solar developers, the inability to foresee how flood risks will shift in the future can lead to strategic missteps.
 In the face of climate change, flood patterns can alter dramatically, and areas previously deemed safe might become high-risk zones.
 This evolving risk landscape necessitates a forward-looking approach to flood risk assessment.